ajitgoel/Notes/InterviewQuestions/C#/CleaningUpUnManagedResources.md

    Warning

-  However, because object finalization can be a complex and an error-prone operation, we recommend that you use a safe handle instead of providing your own finalizer.
+  However, because object finalization can be a complex and an error-prone operation, ==we recommend that you use a safe handle instead of providing your own finalizer.==